 - Wireless Network

 - Computer Purchase Assistance

-In-Person -The primary in-person service point for students is the BCTC open computing lab on the 6th floor of the Library and Technology Building on 25th street.
-Routine requests are handled by lab assistants, which refer questions to technical specialists as necessary.
+In-Person -The primary in-person service point for current students, faculty and staff is our office, located in the BCTC open computing lab on the 6th floor of the Library and Technology Building on 25th street.
+Routine requests are handled by Help Desk staff, which refer questions to technical specialists as necessary.

-By Telephone - The student should be prepared to provide their Baruch Username or additional proof to the help desk assistant to verify the student’s status.
+By Telephone - Please be prepared to provide your Baruch Username or additional proof to the Help Desk Staff to verify your status.
 Your Baruch Username can be obtained at: http://www.baruch.cuny.edu/username

 By E-Mail - Students/Faculty/Staff may submit a request for assistance to the help desk by using emailing us or using the form found near the top of this page.
 If a request is submitted from a non-Baruch e-mail address, the Baruch WebMail address must be submitted in the message in order to receive help within 24 hours.
 To expedite the resolution of requests, you should be sure to include a complete description of the problem.